tholmes59/clearbit-marketing-page-exercise/TEMPLATE_README.md

 improvements you would suggest to get this project to a 100% production ready state.
 No suggestion is a bad one, and we welcome every detail you provide.*

+*The only suggestion is a minor one but maybe providing a file with the text of the site content may speed things up a bit.*